Best Tips to Hike Machu Picchu

 Although it's a lot of fun, it is not that easy.
 You have to prepare yourself physically and psychologically.
 You need stamina and endurance, so if you could exercise to improve strength and breathing, it would be quite easy.
 Consider running or other cardio exercises.
 Other important tips are taking deep breaths, taking small steps, staying positive, and renting hiking poles.

-Almost all treks in Cusco trips to Machu Picchu will include passing through high altitude places at least over 4000 meters (13123 feet) before coming to Peru, regularly taking short hikes once a week more.
+Almost all Cusco treks to Machu Picchu will include passing through high altitude places at least 4000 meters (13123 feet) before coming to Peru, regularly taking short hikes once a week more.

 Packing for your trip to Machu Picchu

 This is an important aspect of all trips.
 Take your time to decide what you will need for hiking.
 The experience could be the worst if you forget essential items.
 Suppose you forgot to bring extra batteries for your camera.
 It means you won't capture memorable moments.
 Always have portable chargers for electronics.
 Other important things to carry are documents (insurance, passport, and a diary), toiletries, medicine, and enough footwear.
-The weather also keeps changing, so it's important to have various outfits for different weather conditions.
+The weather also keeps changing, so having outfits for different weather conditions is important.

 Best hikes From Cusco To Machu Picchu